AnalyticalLearner/StoneLeaf/README.md

 - Viewable with file-based terminal or GUI browsers
 - Ideal for offline or read-only systems

+### Remote Hosting
+- Install a basic web server
+- Deploy StoneLeaf directories at the root or  in a `/stoneleaf` directory.

 ### Remote Sync

-Use `rsync` to mirror a local copy to a remote host:
+Use `rsync` (or SFTP) to mirror a local copy to a remote host:

 ```bash
 sudo rsync -avh --delete ~/stoneleaf/local/ user@[SERVER]:/path/to/library